 Real-world communications and government relations strategy for real-world crises

 Samuel Schumach is a member of the federal Senior Executive Service and a communications and government relations professional with extensive experience developing and implementing strategic communications and legislative engagement plans during major crises from his service on Capitol Hill, in the White House, and in multiple federal agencies.
-Working with and managing legal and legislative affairs teams, Sam developed tactical legislative affairs plans and messaging while working under active litigation, and has prepared, advised, and accompanied senior officials for congressional oversight hearings, briefings, and testimony.
+Working with and managing legal and legislative affairs teams, Sam developed and executed tactical legislative affairs plans and messaging—including while working under active litigation—and has prepared, advised, and accompanied senior officials for congressional oversight hearings, briefings, and testimony.
 He has substantial experience advising U.S. Senate leadership, federal agency directors, cabinet secretaries, and senior White House officials on matters of policy, communications, and legislative affairs strategy—including guiding numerous presidential nominees through grueling U.S. Senate confirmation processes.
 Sam has produced earned media in local, national, and global news outlets as an Obama Administration official, a career public affairs specialist, as the Nevada Press Secretary for Senate Majority Leader Harry Reid, and as a Political Partner in the Truman National Security Project.

 Sam has a bachelor's degree in Political Science from the University of Nevada, Las Vegas, and a master’s degree in Global Security Studies from The Johns Hopkins University.